slomg/anarchychess/README.md

 Instead they are hosted in blob storage behind a CDN because every request to `/public` assets on vercel is counted as an edge request.
 Since these files are accessed frequently, hosting them on blob storage saves money.

+You also need to make sure the assets blob container has a read public access level, and configure blob container cors settings.

 5. Let node trust aspnet dev certificates

 ```bash